Today, we’ll be reviewing the Electro-Voice RE20 dynamic microphone.

 Here are a few alternatives to consider in comparison to the Electro-Voice RE20.

-Electro-Voice RE20 vs. Shure SM7B
+Electro-Voice RE20 vs Shure SM7B

-Both the SM7B and RE20 are classic microphones, with a lot of key differences.
 The RE20 has no proximity effect while the SM7B does, which will make the SM7B sound a bit warmer as opposed to the clarity of the RE20.
 The RE20’s output runs a lot hotter, so it will require less gain out of your preamp.

 The RE20 also has a slight boost around 8 kHz, whereas the SM7B has a dip, which may make the RE20 sound a bit more sibilant on certain vocalists.
 The RE20 also has better off-axis rejection and is the more versatile microphone out of these two.